johncobain/uniEvents/README.md

 Using **openjdk version "21.0.7" 2025-04-15**

+There is a **Generate Dummy Data** option in the main menu, which generates some test data for the system, including events, participants and certificates.
+This is useful for testing and demonstration purposes.

 The system requires a **valid CPF** to register a participant, if you want to generate one, you can use one of this websites:

 - [CPF Generator](https://www.cpfgenerator.net/).